IgnacioCazcarra/IgnacioCazcarra/README.md

-### 21 year old currently working as a Machine Learning Engineer 😄
+### 21 year old currently working as a Data Scientist 😄

 #### Here you'll mostly find personal projects or some group projects made for University.